In today’s post, you will learn how to make money by trading domain names.

 2. Expired domains

-Expired domains mean exactly what it sounds; domains that have expired because the owner failed to renew them.
+Expired domains mean exactly what it sounds like; domains that have expired because the owner failed to renew them.

 Here is an interesting fact, a certain guy ‘owned’ Google.com for a few minutes sometime back using this method.